wrender/image-builders/README.md

 Simple bash scripts to build Custom OS images for use with Rancher/Kubernetes/SaltStack.
 A SaltStack formula to configure docker on the nodes after they have booted.

 - Images for [Fedora CoreOS](https://github.com/wrender/image-builders/tree/main/CoreOS), [CentOS 7](https://github.com/wrender/image-builders/tree/main/CentOS-7), [CentOS 8](https://github.com/wrender/image-builders/tree/main/CentOS-8) and [Ubuntu 20.04](https://github.com/wrender/image-builders/tree/main/Ubuntu-20.04)
-- Images include docker, salt-minion
+- Images include docker, salt-minion packages
 - LiveOS and Persistant
 - Salt-minion systemd service is enabled by default
 - Docker systemd service is disabled by default (to be configured by SaltStack)